noelbundick-msft/nsg-updater/README.md

 ## Configuration

 * --kubeconfig: path to a kubeconfig for cluster api access
-* --azure: path to an azure cloud provider JSON config file
+* --azureconfig: path to an azure cloud provider JSON config file

 ## TODO